Genevieve (film): Shooting

 Filming took place between October 1952 and February 1953 over 57 days, with three quarters of the movie shot outside, which was rare for the time.
 Most filming took place near Pinewood Studios.
 Challis said "it was the first film made on location in all weather.
 Up until around that time if you had sunlight and everything was matching you couldn't shoot, if the light went yellow at four o'clock you couldn't shoot."
 However because of the low budget of Genevieve he said "in order to have a hope of making it" they had to "shoot every day irrespective of weather" and not "rely on whether there's enough light to get an exposure."

 More recalls "the shooting of the picture was hell.
 Everything went wrong, even the weather."
 More says because of Cornelius' perfectionism the film went over budget by £20,000 and the insurance company had to provide the extra money.
 More wrote the insurance company "didn’t like paying out.
 To save a bit here and save a bit there, it had little men prowling around the studio, switching off lights that weren’t needed.
 During the final week’s shooting they watched the electricity meters like hawks.
 It was as bad as having the bailiffs in."
 Erica Masters said "the studio [Rank] couldn't have been more unhelpful" during the shoot.
 "They just thought, 'These small people, they haven't got much money, what kind of a film are they doing?'
 They had their own people; they don't really want to know."

 However Sheridan said "We got on so well together and it worked.
 Ninety per cent of the credit must go to Bill Rose, a wonderful writer."
 More said "we enjoyed ourselves immensely" during filming although he disliked making a movie and appearing in a play at the same time.

 Challis said the movie "was a photographic horror from the academic view of things but it was a successful picture and so it got a good write up for the photography."
 He called the movie "a documentary in weather which was totally out of continuity, nothing matches.
 But we had fun doing it and it was a marvellous script."

 Rutland Mews South, London SW7, was used during filming as the location for the home of Alan and Wendy.

-More says John Gregson did not have a full drivers licence when he made the movie.
+More says John Gregson did not have a full driving licence when he made the movie.